jaraco/configparser/README.rst

 The process works like this:

-1. I update the ``3.2`` branch with new versions of files.
+1. I update the ``3.x`` branch with new versions of files.
 Commit.

-2. I merge the new commit to ``3.2-clean``.
+2. I merge the new commit to ``3.x-clean``.
 Check unit tests.
 Commit.

-3. If there are necessary changes that can be made in a 3.2 compatible manner, I do them now (still on ``3.2-clean``), check unit tests and commit.
+3. If there are necessary changes that can be made in a 3.x compatible manner, I do them now (still on ``3.x-clean``), check unit tests and commit.
 If I'm not yet aware of any, no problem.

-4. I merge the changes from ``3.2-clean`` to ``default``.
+4. I merge the changes from ``3.x-clean`` to ``default``.
 Commit.

-5. If there are necessary changes that cannot be made in a 3.2 compatible manner, I do them now (on ``default``).
+5. If there are necessary changes that *cannot* be made in a 3.x compatible manner, I do them now (on ``default``).
 Note that the changes should still be written using 3.x syntax.
 If I'm not yet aware of any required changes, no problem.

 6. I run ``./convert.py`` which is a custom ``3to2`` runner for this project.